-To change the alignment of cells, choose Format > Cell and switch to the Alignment tab.
+To change the alignment of cells, choose the menu command Format > Cell and switch to the Alignment tab.

 To change a single cell, navigate to it without selecting.
 To change multiple cells, select them before executing this command.

 Horizontal alignment